Duality of Hoffman constants: Hoffman duality inequality

 It is easy to see that the primal and dual Slater conditions in parts (a) and (b) of Corollary~\ref{cor.onesided.dual} cannot both hold simultaneously.
 Therefore, there is an inherent dual asymmetry between the Hoffman constants of the feasibility problems~\eqref{eq.onesided.systems.general} and~\eqref{eq.onesided.systems.general.dual}.
 Interestingly, in Section~\ref{sec.box} we show that there is a perfect symmetry between the Hoffman constants of the box-constrained feasibility problems~\eqref{eq.box-constrained} and~\eqref{eq.box-constrained.dual}.

 The two examples below show that the right-hand side of each of the inequalities in Corollary~\ref{cor.onesided.dual} can be arbitrarily larger than the left-hand side.
-For ease of computation, the following examples assume that $\R^m$ and $\R^n$ are endowed with the $\ell_2$-norm and the $\ell_1$-norm respectively and thus the dual spaces $(\R^m)^*$ and $(\R^n)^*$ are endowed with the $\ell_2$-norm and the $\ell_\infty$-norm respectively.
+For ease of computation, in the following examples we let $S = \R^m$ and $R = \R^n_+$, and assume that $\R^m$ and $\R^n$ are endowed with the $\ell_2$-norm and the $\ell_1$-norm respectively and thus the dual spaces $(\R^m)^*$ and $(\R^n)^*$ are endowed with the $\ell_2$-norm and the $\ell_\infty$-norm respectively.